 Starbound vs. Terraria: Which is The Better Sandbox Experience?

-Both games use 2D pixel graphics for nearly everything you'll see: sprites, objects, the foreground, background, and a whole lot more.
-There are some similarities in the games' art styles.
+Both games use 2D pixel graphics for nearly everything you'll see: sprites, objects, the foreground, background, etc. There are some similarities in the games' art styles.
 This could be attributed to one of Starbound's leading artists, who has also worked on Terraria.